weka/csi-wekafs/docs/NFS.md

 #### Mount options

 The WEKA CSI Plugin automatically sets mount options for NFS transport.
 When custom mount options are specified in the storage class, the WEKA CSI Plugin translates them into NFS alternatives.
+>**Note**:
+>To customize mount behavior, always specify options in the storage class.
+The WEKA CSI Plugin ensures compatibility by translating these options to NFS-supported alternatives.
+>Directly setting NFS mount options is not supported.
 Any unknown or unsupported mount options are ignored.

 #### QoS and performance